-The creative team are working with over 80 school children to devise, create, rehearse and perform an original opera on 25th and 26th October 2018.
+The creative team have been working with over 80 school children to devise, create, rehearse and perform an original opera on 25th and 26th October 2018.
 The performances will held in The Arts Center at NYU Abu Dhabi’s flagship venue, The Red Theater.

 The project is in two parts – an initial devising period which was held in June, followed by rehearsals, staging and performance which are underway.